The Best Places to Visit in Florida (Video)

 Think of the Palm Beaches as a fast pass to the best of Florida.
 An umbrella term for the cities of Palm Beach County, the Palm Beaches includes spots like West Palm Beach, Palm Beach, Wellington, Delray Beach, Jupiter, and Boca Raton.

-The sheer diversity of activities available in the Palm Beaches is the region’s strength.
-You can shop, surf, scuba dive, brunch with your pup, watch an international polo match, relax on 47 miles of shoreline, meet rehabilitating sea turtles, take a quick two-night cruise to the Bahamas for $150 or less, enjoy a Broadway musical at the Kravis Center, and catch a foul ball at a spring training baseball game.
+The sheer diversity of activities available in the Palm Beaches is the region's strength.
+You can shop, surf, scuba dive, brunch with your pup, watch an international polo match, relax on 47 miles of shoreline, meet rehabilitating sea turtles, take a quick two-night cruise to the Bahamas or less, enjoy a Broadway musical at the Kravis Center, and catch a foul ball at a spring training baseball game.
 Out west, you can book airboat tours of the Everglades or get up close and personal with rhinos, giraffes, and zebras at Lion Country Safari, a drive-through cageless zoo spread over 600 acres.

 If you're after a ritzy resort stay, Palm Beach and Boca Raton have you covered.
 Nothing beats The Breakers in terms of luxe — you'll be treated like royalty — but The Colony Hotel and Eau Palm Beach are harbingers of a modern era in Palm Beach.